Luís Paixão Martins: Career

 In 1986 Luís Paixão Martins left the profession of journalism to dedicate himself to council in Communication and Public Relations, a management function whose concept he introduced in Portugal.
 LPM Comunicação, the firm he founded and led until 2014, has in its portfolio some of the most important Portuguese business groups and several global companies in a wide range of sectors.
 Luís Paixão Martins collaborated in the election campaigns of José Sócrates (first left-wing absolute majority in Portugal), Aníbal Cavaco Silva (first right-wing candidate elected president) and candidates for other political authorities in Portugal, Angola and Cape Verde.

 In 2007 he asked the Portuguese parliament to create a "specific accreditation" for PR agencies professionals, releasing a discussion on lobbying activity in Portugal.

 The success of his work allowed him to establish and acquire shares in other marketing and communication companies, which he aggregates in a holding named Flat Marketing.
 Flat Marketing is the leading public relations Portuguese group in Portugal.

 In 2012, he founded the hybrid public relations concept, a methodology that integrates all the communication processes of brands and organizations with the media and the public.
 The concept relies on the integration of 2.0 PR skills on existing methodologies through a process of hybridization.

 In 2015, he announced the creation in Sintra, of the NewsMuseum, a place designed to raise awareness and promote Media, Journalism and Communication.

-In 2017, Luís Paixão Martins won the lawsuit filed by Rafael Marques de Morais, in a Lisbon court, following an article in which the Portuguese consultant denounced the links of the Angolan political activist to the magnate George Soros.